Gospel & Universe

 🪐

 Sitting in a middle position, agnostics are well-situated to explore all types of thinking around them.
-They even look seriously at the doctrine of fundamentalists (who believe that religion trumps science) and at the opposite doctrine of positivists (who believe that science trumps religion).
+They even look seriously at the doctrine of fundamentalists (who believe that religion trumps science) and at the doctrine of positivists (who believe that science trumps religion).
+Yet agnostics generally have more in common with stoics & skeptics, mystics & aesthetes, philosophers of science, and globetrotters in the expanses of comparative religion, literature, and culture.

 Agnostics also share a great deal with existentialists and phenomenologists.
 They share the notion that being, or existing as a human being, trumps abstract and theoretical concepts about living.
 While there’s a close relation between existentialism and phenomenology, there are some differences.
 Existentialism, as its name suggests, emphasizes our existence in the physical or practical world, as opposed to our essence in the metaphysical or spiritual realm — at least according to Sartre’s definition, which is the one I use.
 Phenomenology on the other hand, covers the spectrum from religion to atheism in all ages.
-It focuses on what we are, regardless of our philosophic, religious, or anti-religious persuasion.
+It focuses on ontology, on being, on what we are, regardless of our philosophic, religious, or anti-religious persuasion.
 Citing Sokolowski, Wikipedia’s introduction to “Phenomenology” defines it in this way:

 Phenomenology is the philosophical study of objectivity and reality (more generally) as subjectively lived and experienced.
 It seeks to investigate the universal features of consciousness while avoiding assumptions about the external world, aiming to describe phenomena as they appear to the subject, and to explore the meaning and significance of the lived experiences.